Last updated on June 14, 2021

-Keep in mind that visibility of yellow tints in a diamond also depends on its cut quality.
+Keep in mind that the visibility of yellow tints in a diamond also depends on its cut quality.
 An ideal cut stone may reflect light in a way that would make any tints nearly invisible, while a poor cut makes the colouration even more noticeable.

-If the setting of the pendant is made of yellow or rose gold, you can choose a tinted diamond in K-L-M range.
-The metal’s colour will mask yellowish tints of the stone and make it look whiter against the mounting.
+If the setting of the pendant is made of yellow or rose gold, you can choose a tinted diamond in the K-L-M range.
+The metal’s colour will mask the yellowish tints of the stone and make it look whiter against the mounting.
 In the case of white gold or platinum setting, it is recommended to choose colourless and near colourless diamonds.

 Choosing the Length of a Necklace/Chain